 Membership is not a required part of worshipping at Mountain View Lutheran Church, and we welcome anyone to be here with us whether or not they take that step.
 However, we would love to have you join us as members of the church.
 The On Ramp is a group led by Pastor Derek, teaching the basics of our beliefs, answering questions, and encouraging growth in our walk as disciples of Jesus Christ.
 Those in the On Ramp group will have the option to become members but there is no expectation – it is a safe place to learn, wrestle, question, and struggle.
 Also, members of another Lutheran Church - Missouri Synod may join us by calling the church office to transfer their membership.
 Either way, get in touch via phone or email.
 We would love to have you walk alongside us in our ministry here at Mountain View.

 OUR GOAL at Mountain View is to bring the saving grace of Christ to His people.
-Through weekly worship, Bible studies, family activities, Sunday School, fellowship, outreach, and our preschool and elementary school, we aim to teach people about their Savior and surround them with a Cloud of Witnesses - a family of believers to love, support, and encourage them in their faith walk.
+Through weekly worship, small group studies, family activities, youth group, Sunday School, and fellowship, we aim to teach people about their Savior and surround them with a Cloud of Witnesses - a family of believers to love, support, and encourage them in their faith walk.
 Together, we enjoy the freedom we have in Christ and the joy found in the knowledge of our eternal salvation.
-Together we are connecting, caring, and sharing through Christ.